odin-lang/odin-lang.org/content/docs/overview.md

 delete(a)
 delete(b)
 delete(c)
+// delete(c)                  // no need to clean up slice literals delete(e)                     // dynamic arrays remember their allocator
+// delete(f)                  // the temp allocator will reuse the space
 ```

-**Note:** Slices created with `make` must be deallocated with `delete`, whereas a slice literal does not need to be deleted since it is just a slice of an underlying array.

-**Note:** There is not automatic memory management in Odin.
-Slices may not be allocated using an [allocator](#allocators).
+**Note:** There is no automatic memory management in Odin.

 ### Enumerations
 Enumeration types define a new type whose values consist of the ones specified.
 The values are ordered, for example: